 7. They have good bedroom hygiene habits.
 Before you laugh, listen up: how you design your bedroom plays a big role in your quality of sleep.
 You want a dark room for ideal melatonin production.
 Think cavelike dark where you can’t see your hand in front of your face.
 Ideally keep electronics and clutter out of the bedroom.
 Make your bed super comfy and inviting, keep your bedroom a good temp (aim for the cooler side), and use a noise blocking machine if you live in a city.

 8. They spend time in the sun every day.
 Getting outside boosts dopamine production and helps regulate melatonin.
 Also balances your circadian rhythm, so you’ll naturally have energy during the day and get sleepy at night.
+Expose yourself to bright light as soon as you wake up in the morning to help regulate cortisol.
 Bonus; you’ll boost vitamin D production and mood.
 Bonus bonus: exercise outside and kill 2 birds with one stone.

 Improve Your Sleep in 3 Days